ikhoury/www.issakhoury.me/index.md

 ### ThoughtWorks / Amsterdam, the Netherlands - May 2022 - Present

 ThoughtWorks is a leading technology consultancy that has recently expanded to the Netherlands.
-I have joined the growing team as a Solution Architect to help design and develop modern and effective solutions in order to help our clients achieve their digital transformation and data driven goals.
+I have joined the growing team as a Solution Architect to help design and develop modern and effective software systems in order to help our clients achieve their digital transformation and data driven goals.

 ### Anchormen / Amsterdam, the Netherlands - January 2020 - August 2022